guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 > registry access: <span style="color:#689d6a">PUSH</span> <span style="color: #3588E9">--></span> [<span style="color:#98971a"> registry </span>] <span style="color: #3588E9"> --> </span> <span style="color:#689d6a">PULL</span>
 > <strong style="color: #d65d0e">image:</strong> <code style="color:#689d6a">[Registry]/[User/Account/Image/Repository]</code> <span style="color: #3588E9">--></span> <code style="color:#689d6a">docker.io/library/nginx</code>

-<span style="color: #3588E9">--></span> The <span style="color: #d65d0e">Docker Registry</span> is itself another application, and it's available as a Docker image.
+The <span style="color: #d65d0e">Docker Registry</span> is itself another application, and it's available as a Docker image.

-To run a container using an image from a private registry, first log in to the private registry
-- `docker login private-registry.io`

->[!example] <strong style="color: #b16286">Deploy</strong> private registry:
->```shell
->docker run -d -p 5000:5000 --name registry registry:2
->
-># tag the image with the private registry URL
->docker image tag my-image localhost:500/my-image
->
-># push the image to the local private registry
->docker push localhost:5000/my-image
->
-># pull the image from the localhost
->docker pull localhost:5000/my-image
->
-># pull the image using the IP
->docker pull 192.168.56.100:5000/my-image
->```

 The two main Docker components, Client and Server (host), communicate via socket, that can be a network socket where the Client is running on one computer and the Server in another computer in a <span style="color: #d65d0e">Cloud Provider</span>, or they can be running on same hardware, with the Server in a virtual machine, which a common case.

 <span style="color: #3588E9">--></span> When the Client and the Server are running on the same computer, they connect through a special file called socket.
 The Client can run even run inside Docker itself.

+>[!info]
-Docker also uses "copy-on-write" file systems to build images.
+>Docker also uses "copy-on-write" file systems to build images.

 <span style="color:#98971a">copy-on-write</span> <span style="color: #3588E9">--></span> Docker takes each layer, split them and make them into `gzip` files and ships them over the network separately, and the receiving end of that connection (running Docker server) receives all those layers separately and then puts them together using the file system.